 PEMFs are hazardous or dangerous.

-People sometimes lump therapeutic PEMFs with environmental EMFs.
+People sometimes lump therapeutic PEMFs with environmental EMFs, this is due to a fundamental misunderstanding of these designations.
+You can learn more about it in our dedicated post on the differences between EMF and PEMF.
 PEMFs have a long history of use, over 70 years or more, by millions of people.
 Even very high intensity PEMFs, such as MRIs and more recently FDA approved high intensity PEMFs applied across the brain, have been shown to be extraordinarily safe.
 1 of the concerns about PEMFs is that they may cause cancer.
 However, PEMFs have even been found to be valuable as part of cancer treatment programs.
 The most common contraindication for using PEMFs is in pregnancy.
 This is not to say that PEMFs are harmful in pregnancy, it’s just that they have not been formally studied.
 Many women have used PEMFs throughout their pregnancies without problems, in fact, experiencing a smoother pregnancy process.
 Women working in MRI environments throughout their pregnancies have not been found to have significant health risks.

 PEMFs have the same risk as environmental EMFs.